braze-inc/braze-docs/_docs/_hidden/private_betas/use_cases.md

 ---
-nav_title: Shopify Use Case in Braze
+nav_title: Shopify Use Cases in Braze
 article_title: "Shopify Use Cases in Braze"
-description: "This article outlines how to use Shopify data in Braze for personalization and segmentation."
+description: "This article outlines common beginner and advanced Shopify use cases."
 page_type: partner
 search_tag: Partner
-permalink: "/use_case/"
+permalink: "/shopify_use_cases/"
+hidden: true

 ---

 # Shopify use cases

+> Interested in seeing how you can leverage your Shopify integration to create timely and effective messaging for your users?
+Refer to the following sections on common [beginner](#beginner) and [advanced](#advanced) use cases to learn more!

 ## Beginner